-The farm is currently closed and will reopen in October!
-We will need volunteers starting in September to help ready the farm and the fields for our 2014 Fall season.
+The farm is currently closed and will reopen in September!
+We will need volunteers starting early September to help ready the farm and the fields for our 2015 Fall season.
 Please complete an application to get on our email list for Fall.
 We’ll be sending out more details on volunteer schedules and opportunities in September!

 ALL HANDS WELCOME – No experience necessary

 There’s plenty to do each day.
 Your help is welcome, regardless of experience.
 All we ask is that you become familiar with the farm before you volunteer.
 To do so, please try to attend our Volunteer Orientation or Farm Tour: